alexbol99/flatten-interval-tree/README.md

 Keys with the same interval are now bucketed into a single node.
 This means multiple values can be stored under one identical key without requiring values to be comparable.
 No custom comparator is required for values.
 Equality for values is by strict equality (`===`) unless your value implements an `equal_to(other)` method.

-**Interval** can be a pair of numbers `[low, high]` (numeric pairs are normalized so that low <= high), or an object that implements the Interval interface described in the TypeScript typings.
+**Interval** can be a pair of numbers `[low, high]` (numeric pairs are normalized so that low <= high).

-Axis aligned rectangle is an example of such interval.
-We may look at rectangle as an interval between its low left and top right corners.
-It makes possible to use interval tree in spatial queries.
+User may also implement their own Interval class as an extension of the **IntervalBase** class.
-See **Box** class in [flatten-js](https://github.com/alexbol99/flatten-js) library for such implementation.
+See Interval2d class in Interval.ts for an example of such extension.

 ### Example